-With such a large amount of the decision-making process happening before a firm even speaks to a recruiter, it’s no surprise that attempting to circumnavigate that buying process is such a futile exercise.
+With such a large amount of the decision-making process happening before a firm even speaks to a recruiter.
+It’s no surprise that attempting to circumnavigate that buying process is such a futile exercise.

 Recruiters need to harness the power of reviews to really supercharge their business.
 An independent, demonstrable process that ranks the best recruiters apart from the worst.

-Whilst B2C reviews are an open playing field where just about anyone can review a company with no consequence, implementing a B2B review strategy needs to be a different beast entirely.
+Whilst B2C reviews are an open playing field where just about anyone can review a company with no consequence.
+Implementing a B2B review strategy needs to be a different beast entirely.

 We have built a free tool for recruiters that want to turn their reviews into profit, check out our blog post: Recruiterly Explained: Reputation Management Tool.